-Position: Associate Professor (piano); Assistant Dean for Graduate Studies
+Position: Professor (piano); Assistant Dean for Graduate Studies

 Address: 1071 Moore Musical Arts Center

 Pianist Robert Satterlee has developed a reputation as an accomplished and versatile solo recitalist and chamber musician.
 He plays regularly throughout the United States, delighting audiences with his incisive and imaginative performances.
 He has appeared on the Dame Myra Hess Memorial Concerts in Chicago, San Francisco’s Old First Concert Series, the Schubert Club in St. Paul, Minnesota, the Music Teachers National Association national conventions, the Quad Cities Mozart Festival and at many colleges and universities.

 He regularly performs in China, including concerts in Beijing, Shenyang, Chengdu, Guangzhou, Tianjin and Nanjing.
 Satterlee has played concerts at the new Romanian-American festival in Romania, the World Piano Conference in Serbia and at the Interlochen Center for the Arts in the United States.
 He recently was a featured performer at the Piano Plus Festival and the Corfu Festival in Greece and has also performed in Sweden, Holland, Germany, Thailand and Kenya.
 He has been heard in radio broadcasts throughout the United States, most notably on Minnesota Public Radio and WFMT in Chicago.